Ph.D. Cohort Entering 2019

-- Hazel Feigenblatt‘s interests include how watchdog journalism is evolving in new media ecosystems; the uses of investigative techniques, data and multimedia storytelling, and dissemination by civic media seeking policy change.
-She also explores how publications interact with democratic accountability mechanisms and what that means for the public’s ability to monitor and keep power accountable in an increasingly uncertain media landscape.
-For 10 years, Hazel covered politics and government contracts in Costa Rica’s leading newspaper and later moved to the investigation unit where she won several awards for investigations and a popular blog.
-Inspired by an interest in how watchdog journalism impacts and interacts with accountability institutions, Hazel moved to Washington to work with Global Integrity and research projects with the Center for Public Integrity and the World Wide Web Foundation.
+- Hazel Feigenblatt‘s interests include how watchdog journalism is evolving in new media ecosystems; the uses of investigative techniques, data and multimedia storytelling; and dissemination by civic media seeking policy change.
+She also explores how publications interact with democratic accountability mechanisms.
+For 10 years, Feigenblatt covered politics and government contracts for Costa Rica’s leading newspaper, later moving to the investigation unit where she won several awards.

-- Sholpan Kozhamkulova joins the 2017 Ph.D. cohort in the Philip Merrill College of Journalism with a background in agenda-setting and framing studies in broadcast and print news media of Kazakhstan.
-Prior to coming to continue her research at the University of Maryland, Sholpan worked as Chair and Assistant Professor of the Media and Communications department at KIMEP University in Almaty, Kazakhstan.
+- Sholpan Kozhamkulova has a background in agenda-setting and framing studies of news media in Kazakhstan.
+Sholpan was previously chair and assistant professor of the Media and Communications department at KIMEP University in Almaty, Kazakhstan.
 Her most recent research focuses on the language of persuasion online.
 In addition, Sholpan is interested in exploring “glocal” diffusion of information/innovations in news media and social networks in today’s multimedia environment.
-She can be reached via E-mail at firstname.lastname@example.org.

 - Andrew Otis was a 2013-14 Fulbright Fellow in Kolkata where he researched journalism in early India.
 His findings have been featured in India’s Business Economics Magazine.
 Andrew was also a 2011 Joseph P. O’Hern Scholar researching early British South African and Indian colonial newspapers in London.
-Andrew is now writing a book on Hicky’s Bengal Gazette, the first newspaper printed in India.
-He became fascinated with Hicky’s story when he came across the memoirs of Hicky’s lawyer.
-His fascination has carried him through five years of research in the U.S., the U.K., Germany and India to write his book.
-Andrew is now pursuing research on the impact of investigative journalism on corruption worldwide.
-You’ll find more inforrmation at andrewotis.com.
+He’s written a book on Hicky’s Bengal Gazette, the first newspaper printed in India.

-- Completing her master’s in Journalism from the University of Oklahoma, Sohana Nasrin’s research tapped into the media management scenario in Bangladesh and South Asia.
-A 2013 professional fellowship award from the U.S. State Department supported Sohana’s to travel to the U.S. to learn the best practices in journalism and to complete a textual analysis of audience perceptions on humanitarian issues, public diplomacy through social media in Western Hemisphere countries, and critical cultural analyses of popular media.
+- Sohana Nasrin holds a master’s in journalism from the University of Oklahoma.
+A 2013 professional fellowship award from the U.S. State Department supported Nasrin’s to travel to the U.S. to learn the best practices in journalism and to complete a textual analysis of audience perceptions on humanitarian issues, public diplomacy through social media in Western Hemisphere countries, and critical cultural analyses of popular media.
 Sohana is now focusing on the social psychological aspects of online activism and users’ motivation behind slacktivism.
-Prior to her graduate career, Sohana worked in print media, public relations, event management, and digital media management in Bangladesh.

 Ph.D.
 Cohort Entering 2016

-- After working for more than twenty years as a television and radio news reporter, Alison Burns is thrilled to be back at the University of Maryland as a teacher and Ph.D. student.
-Alison is entering the doctoral program to research ways to improve and expand journalism education.
-While she’s teaching broadcast news writing and reporting at Merrill College, one of her anticipated projects as a student is to create a journalism curriculum that helps young people develop empathy and community awareness by teaching them to be reporters.
+- Alison Burns worked for more than 20 years as a television and radio news reporter, and is now researching ways to improve and expand journalism education.
 Alison spent most of her career as a Washington correspondent for Cox Media Group’s nationwide network of TV and radio stations.
 Reporting from Capitol Hill, the White House and the Pentagon, Alison delivered daily live reports and covered major breaking news and historic events.
 She continues to freelance at Cox as a producer.

 Ph.D.
 Cohort Entering 2015

 - Prashanth Bhat has worked for leading international media organizations including China Central Television-America, National Geographic Channel, and Voice of America.
-He began his career as a junior reporter at TV9, a local television station in Hyderabad, India.
-He then went on to work for Deccan Chronicle, South India’s largest circulated English daily and freelanced for The Times of India.
-Prashanth was also visiting faculty at Centum-U Institute of Management and Creative Studies.
-In 2015, he worked as a short-term consultant with the World Bank.
-Bhat holds a bachelor’s degree in communication and journalism from Osmania University in India and an MA from American University in Washington, D.C.
+Bhat holds an M.A. from American University in Washington, D.C.
 His research interests are comparative media systems, millennials and news consumption, social media and news credibility, as well as media and journalism in India.

-- Oray Egin born in Istanbul in 1979, is a newspaper columnist and a popular journalist in Turkey.
-Between 2004 and 2011, he wrote a column focusing on current affairs, media, and popular culture for the Turkish daily Aksam.
+- Oray Egin born in Istanbul, is a newspaper columnist and a popular journalist in Turkey.
 He is also the author of four books in Turkey, including a novel.
-He holds a Bachelor’s Degree in International Relations from Istanbul Bilgi University and an MA from Columbia University’s Graduate School of Journalism.
+He holds an M.A. from Columbia University’s Graduate School of Journalism.
 Throughout his career, he has traveled all around the world and reported from different countries, including conflict zones.
-In Turkey, he has written extensively about a wide range of topics including the Israeli-Palestinian conflict, life in Bosnia after the collapse of Yugoslavia, religion and tourism in Cambodia, and underground culture in Tokyo.
 Oray’s latest book, Imha Plani (Plan of Destruction) is an account of how in the recent decade Turkish media has lost its independence and transformed into a pro-government mouthpiece through political pressure and censorship.

 Ph.D.
 Cohort Entering 2014

 - April Newton is a journalism student, professional and teacher.
 Inspired by the Clinton impeachment trial, she returned to school to study journalism, ultimately finishing a master’s degree at Syracuse University.
 Since then, she has worked as a local television news producer, winning a regional AP award, and as a freelance journalist for local publications.
-She has also taught communication and journalism courses at several universities, most notably at Marquette University, where she worked with students to create television news shows that have been nominated for (and sometimes won) regional Emmy awards.
+She has also taught communication and journalism courses at several universities.
 April’s research interests are in broadcast journalism, visual journalism, and online and social media and journalism.

 - Allissa Richardson is an award-winning journalist and college professor.
-She has taught her unique brand of mobile journalism to youth in the United States, Europe and Africa.
-Students in Prof. Richardson’s global classroom learn to report news using only smartphones, tablets and MP3 players.
-She calls her high-tech reporters ‘mobile journalists’ or ‘MOJOs.’
-At age 25, Richardson joined the faculty of Morgan State University in Baltimore, Maryland.
-She served as coordinator of its journalism program, and launched and directed the Morgan MOJO Lab in 2010.
-Under her leadership, Morgan State became the first and only historically black college in the country to offer mobile journalism courses.
-By April 2011, Richardson was vetting invitations to expand her MOJO Lab project globally.
-She traveled to South Africa to teach HIV-positive girls how to report news using only an iPod Touch.
-In the wake of the Arab Spring revolts, Richardson was invited to Morocco to train Muslim women to become MOJOs too.
-The National Association of Black Journalists said Richardson empowered her students around the globe “to speak truth to power using new media.”
+Under her leadership, Morgan State University became the first and only historically black college in the country to offer mobile journalism courses.
 In spring 2012, NABJ recognized her as its Journalism Educator of the Year for her international work.
-In 2013, Apple, Inc. inducted Richardson into its elite Distinguished Educator program for her innovative uses of its products.
-In 2014, Harvard University selected her for its prestigious Nieman Foundation Journalism Fellowship.
-Richardson successfully defended her dissertation in April, 2017 and is an assistant professor at University of Southern California’s Annenberg School For Communication and Journalism.
+In 2013, Apple, Inc., inducted Richardson into its Distinguished Educator program for her innovative uses of its products.
+In 2014, Harvard University selected her for its Nieman Foundation Journalism Fellowship.
+Richardson successfully defended her dissertation in April 2017 and is an assistant professor at University of Southern California’s Annenberg School For Communication and Journalism.